vineetpatel725/Crop-Recommendation/README.md

 ## Accuracy
 **I have created this project in XGBoost algorithm.
-Among this, the accuracy of the project the crop recommendation system is 99%.**
+Among this, the accuracy of the crop recommendation system is 99%.**